The Inflation Reduction Act offers subsidies for heat pumps — will U.S. homeowners warm to them?

 “At the highest points of our electricity bill every year, we were spending $200 more than we do now in a billing cycle,” Plog said.

 Electric heat pumps cost anywhere between $3,500 and $20,000, according to the sustainable lifestyle research organization Carbon Switch.
 According to This Old House, the home improvement news and entertainment outlet, a new gas furnace costs between $1,700 and $9,700 and a new oil furnace costs $4,300 to $9,200.
 Heat pumps do, however, eliminate the need to also buy an air conditioner, since they provide both heating and cooling.
-Central air conditioning typically costs $3,810 to $7,480, according to Bobvilla.com.
+Central air conditioning typically costs $3,810 to $7,480, according to Bobvila.com.

 Eliminating the greenhouse gas emissions that cause global warming will be a two-step process, experts say.
 It will first require electrifying everything — cars, home heating and cement production, for example — rather than burning fossil fuels like oil and gas.
 Next, states will need to go about creating a clean power grid based on wind and solar energy rather than gas or coal.